 The Institute of Economic Affairs has just devoted a four-hundred page publication to proving that socialism doesn’t work.
 But the book hardly refers to socialism at all; it’s about communism.
 Their examples come from Russia, China, Albania, North Korea and so on, and as Tony Benn used to say sniffily whenever this sort of thing was repeated, “what has this got to do with us?”
-Just in case they hadn’t noticed, socialism didn’t begin with Marxism, and by most lights it parted company with Marxism after about 1930.
+Just in case they hadn’t noticed, socialism didn’t begin with Marxism, and by most lights it parted company with Marxism in the 1920s.
 Socialists and communists have followed different paths, and advocated different positions, for most of the period since the Second World War.

 The basic rule is simple enough.
 If you want to write a book about a subject, you need to find out something about the subject first.
 This one doesn’t.
 In my website, I give a fairly straight description of the varieties of socialism: